sf-rayees/Calling-Game/README.md

 ## Features

-- **Insertion**: Users can add new contacts to the contact list by providing a name and a phone number.
+- **Insertion**: Users can add number of Contacts to the list by providing a name and a phone number.
 - **Display**: View all contacts stored in the contact list, including their names and phone numbers.
 - **Update**: Modify the name or phone number of an existing contact in the contact list.
-- **Delete**: Remove contacts from the contact list based on their name or phone number.
+- **Delete**: Remove contacts from the contact list.
 - **Checking**: Simulate phone call availability between contacts and determine if a contact is available to receive a call.
-- **Random Number Generation**: Generate random numbers to simulate incoming calls and check if a contact is busy or available.

 ## Technologies Used